DesperC/Awesome-Splatoon3-Hacking/README.md

 # Dumping romfs
 ### Emulator
 (Make sure you have any updates/DLC you want installed as an NSP) Right click the game and click "Dump RomFS"

+### Switch
+Use [NX Dump Tool](https://github.com/DarkMatterCore/nxdumptool?scrlybrkr=c562aa65) to dump the romfs of the game

+# How to use mods
+Before you create your first mod, you need to learn how to actually install them.
+Open the root of your SD card (for emulators go to the root of your virtual sd card) and open the atmosphere folder.
+Create a folder called `contents` this folder will be where we store our mods.
+Atmosphere has a built in tool called LayeredFS that replaces game files when booting up the game.
+To start, inside the contents folder, make a folder called `0100C2500FC20000` this is the game ID for splatoon 3.
+If you have mods for other games, you would make more folders with those game IDs.
+Now open the game ID folder and make a folder called `romfs` if you havent caught on already, we are remaking the directory for the game.
+However when we install mods, we only re-create directories that are realitive to the mod files.
+Most of the time this is already done for you.
+For now lets set up flexlion and some other mod that replaces a texture or something.
+Drag both folders to the root of the sd card.
+This will automatically put all the files where they need to be.